R33S3Y/RUITK/doc/support/style.js.md

 # Declare
 ### `Style.declare(vars)`

-The `declare` function dynamically updates or adds CSS custom properties (variables) to the `:root` selector in a `<style>` element.
-It either merges new variables with existing ones or adds new properties if they don't already exist.
-This function is useful for managing CSS variables programmatically, ensuring that all variable definitions are up-to-date.
+The `declare` function makes and updates CSS vars.
+Allowing you to use them to use them in other `style.js`

 #### Usage